carpelli/ankiconnect-server/README.md

 ## API modifications

-### sync
+### fullSync
-Since AnkiConnect only supports a partial sync, and there is no Anki client to fall back on and perform a full sync, the `sync` action is modified to support the parameter **mode**.
+Since AnkiConnect only supports a partial sync, and there is no Anki client to fall back on and perform a full sync, a `fullSync` action is provided, with the parameter **mode**.
 This parameter must be set to `"upload"` or `"download"`.
 Caution is advised when using `"upload"`, as it might upload conflicting or corrupting changes caused by API calls.
 The parameter is only respected when a full sync is required, i.e. when the sync status is either of the following: `FULL_SYNC`, `FULL_DOWNLOAD` (empty local collection), or `FULL_UPLOAD` (empty remote collection).

 Example request (use to download the collection from the sync server):